 On Musical.ly, all accounts are public by default.
-Which means when your kids post a video, everyone can see it.
+Which means when your child posts a video, everyone can see it.
 Also, anyone can follow them.
 And while it doesn’t show the age of its users, until very recently, the app did have a feature that suggested fellow “musers” based on location.

 When people download the app, which requires no age verification, the first prompt asks you to find friends by entering your cell phone number.
 A quick scroll through some of the millions of accounts is enough to terrify some parents.
 Children who look as young as 8 or 9 have up to 200,000 followers, while parents of children as young as 8 years old have reported strangers asking them for naked images via the app.
 And even when grooming is not at work, other parents have discovered that the app is often used as a measure of popularity on school campuses.

-“All of the kids at my daughter’s middle school are really into Musical.ly,” says Tamara Green, mother of 12-year-old daughter who attends school in Santa Monica, California.
-“The kids are really into musical.ly and it’s my worst nightmare… They post videos of themselves lip synching to songs and basically looking far too mature and sometimes highly suggestive.
+“All of the kids at my daughter’s middle school are really into Musical.ly,” says Tamara Green, mother of a tween girl who attends school in Santa Monica, California.
+“The kids are really into Musical.ly and it’s my worst nightmare… They post videos of themselves lip synching to songs and basically looking far too mature and sometimes highly suggestive.
 The entire school sees them and then comments on them.
 I let my daughter download the app without fully understanding the implications.
 I so regret that.
 I later made her delete that account.”